denten-books/plain-text/0-intro.md

 will its being true make in anyone's actual life?
 What experiences will be different from those which would obtain if the belief were false?"
-Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein would later write in a similar vein about meaning as "defined by reference to the actions."[^ln-pragmatism]
+Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein would later write in a similar vein about meaning "defined by reference to the actions."[^ln-pragmatism]

 For a pragmatist, truth-carrying propositions of the shape "X is Y" (as in,